 Panhard - Panhard (Veteran and Vintage)

 Panhard-Levassor built a prolific number of car types, stating in the early 1890's, when the wheels had a steel band on them.
-But as an optional extra one could have a solid rubber exterior which made for a quieter ride.
-I believe this idea was first used in Paris on horse drawn carts so that residents would not be woken in teh early hours by deliveries.
-When pneumatic tyres were being fitted to the cars in the Veteran and Vintage period, remember many of these sizes became obsolete within a short period.
-Subsequently so many cars would have had a change of tyre size early on in their history, replaced with sizes more readily available, which we probably produce (or are producing) today.
+But as an optional extra one could have a solid rubber exterior bonded on which made for a quieter ride on the cobbled roads.
+I believe this idea was first used in Paris on horse drawn carts so that residents would not be woken in the early hours by deliveries.
+When pneumatic tyres were being fitted to the cars in the Veteran and Vintage period, remember that many of these sizes became obsolete within a fairly short period and certainly by the late 1920's when beaded edge tyres became more difficult to get.
+Subsequently so many cars would have had a change of tyre size early on in their history, replaced with sizes more readily available, which Blockley will also have in our large range of tyre sizes.
+Below is a list of what we know was specified from the Panhard factory when the cars were built:

 760x90 tyre size for Panhard et Levassor Type X37